helium/HIP/00xx-my-hip-name.md

 The state channel should not be capped at any amount prior to deposit, since EV for voting against the winning direction increases with a significant winning margin not only in outcome terms (deciding the outcome of the actual vote), but also payoff terms (the higher the winning margin, the higher the portion of staked HNT is returned to the voter)

-The bond amount must be fixed, such that no high balance HNT holder can create a vote with a very high ‘amount to beat’, and the cost of putting a contentious proposal to vote is the same for each participant in the network.
+The initial bond amount must be fixed, such that no high balance HNT holder can create a vote with a very high ‘amount to beat’, and the cost of putting a contentious proposal to vote is the same for each participant in the network.

 The benefits of this proposal are:

 - Expensive to vote so you only vote if you really care
 - Having a contentious vote is extremely expensive so it is worth building consensus on a proposal so others don’t block you
 - Voting creates deflationary pressure on HNT supply for all network participants
+- Further increases incentives for staking HNT
 - Naturally decentralizes over time.
 Right now there are only a handful of people who care enough about the system to burn a bunch of money to have a voice in governance.
 As the system gets more important to more stakeholders, more people will care enough to vote despite the cost
 - State channels minimize expected loss of participation by turning this voting exercise into a mixed strategy game with linear payoffs, and also prevent outcomes where an outcome is decided without a significant margin of victory i.e. no side can win by submitting 1 HNT more than the other side
 - Much less oligarchic than 1 token 1 vote like tezos or compound.
 1 token 1 vote which just means early whales control governance forever.
 In governance by burn, if whales try to control governance against others they start losing tokens and stop being whales.